Company Profile

 INTERNATIONAL

-The EMCO/Hanover Group has been involved in all areas of international business as on-line officers and executive advisors, including having been an Executive Vice President and Board member of American Extract Company, a multi-national industrial processing and chemical company.
-Other various involvements were: Electrolux, A.B., a household and medical products manufacturer; Oriflame International, a multimillion dollar manufacturer and distributor of cosmetics through the house-party method; Five key Dutch Government Boards, including The Central Bureau of Dutch Fruit and Vegetable Auctioneers as a Deputy Coordinator under Intercapita, Ltd. for the United Kingdom (including bacon, chicken and horticultural products); Jacques Berel – WR Grace & Co. (multiple restaurants and hotels – France and Spain); First National Bank of Chicago – London; The Rank Organization, television products, electronic equipment and movie production; R.B.
-Murray Ltd (oak barrel cooperage – liquor industries); Mark Industries (vertical lift platforms); and Paper Products Limited, an Indian converter of specialty papers.
+The EMCO/Hanover Group has been involved in all areas of international business as on-line officers and executive advisers, including having been an Executive Vice President and Board member of American Extract Company, a multi-national industrial processing and chemical company.
+Other various involvements were: Oriflame International, a Swedish based multi-million dollar manufacturer and distributor of cosmetics through the house-party method; five key Dutch Government Agricultural Boards, including The Central Bureau of Dutch Fruit and Vegetable Auctioneers as a Deputy Coordinator under Intercapita, Ltd. for the United Kingdom (including bacon, chicken and horticultural products); Marks & Spencer (retail stores); Jacques Berel WR, a WR Grace & Co. company (multiple restaurants and hotels France and Spain); First National Bank of Chicago London; The Rank Organization (television products, electronic equipment and movie production); R.B.
+Murray Ltd (oak barrel cooperage - wine and liquor industries); Mark Industries (vertical lift platforms); and Paper Products Limited, an Indian converter of specialty papers.

-Other international transactions has included: Brooker Hotel Management, U.K. (hotel management); Vice Chairman - Four Winds Enterprises, an international freight forwarding operation, located in some 30 countries worldwide with six locations in the Far East plus some other 20 in Africa, Europe and South America; HIMI International, a licensee of various products in 40 countries - worldwide; Indosuez's SAGA Group's licensing with F.W.
-Myers & Co., Inc. for the U.S.; Hungary's Mogure and its affiliate, Ikarus, regarding its U.S. Licensing to Crown Coach International; Chief Executive Officer - FW Myers & Co., Ltd. (custom brokerage and freight forwarding: Canada and Korea, plus the United Kingdom); Gunn Land & Development, an Australian conglomerate engaged in mining, fishing and cattle ranching; advisor to a U.K. specialized seed-capital, medical venture capital fund (Transatlantic Capital); and Technical Asset Management (Computer Disposal - England) along with Saab-Scania AB (cars, airplanes and computers) plus L.M.
-Eriskson AB (telephone products).
+Other international involvements have included: Brooker Hotel Management, U.K. (hotel management, primarily Europe); Chief Executive Officer - Four Winds Enterprises and its various affiliated companies with combined annual revenues of US$200+ million, an international freight forwarding operation, located in some 30 countries worldwide with six locations in the Far East plus some other 20 in Africa, Europe and South America; HIMI International, a British based licensee of various products in 40 countries - worldwide; Indosuez's SAGA Group's North American licensing with F.W.
+Myers & Co., Inc. for the U.S.; Hungary's Mogure and its affiliate, Ikarus, regarding its U.S. Licensing to Crown Coach International; FW Myers & Co., Ltd. - Chief Executive Officer (custom brokerage and freight forwarding with annual revenues of US$1 billion): Canada and Korea, plus the United Kingdom); Gunn Land & Development, an Australian conglomerate engaged in mining, fishing and cattle ranching; advisor to a U.K. specialized seed-capital, medical venture capital fund (Transatlantic Capital); and Technical Asset Management (Computer Disposal - England) along various Walhberg companies such as: Saab-Scania AB (cars, airplanes and computers) plus L.M.
+Eriskson AB (mobile broadband Internet communications), AB Electrolux (then hospitals and consumer appliances, including vacuum cleaners products plus premium kitchen and laundry appliances for your home, consisting of: refrigerators, dishwashers, ranges, washers and dryers) and Svenska Kullagerfabriken AB (commonly referred to today as "SKF" - a leading ball bearing and seal manufacturing company, encompassing today some 130 countries).

 CANADA